-David E. Roberts, age 52, has served as a director since November 2011 and serves as a member of the Finance Committee and the Organization and Compensation Committee.
-He served as Executive Vice President and Chief Operating Officer of Marathon Oil Corporation, an independent upstream company with international operations in exploration and production, oil sands mining and integrated gas, from 2008 through

-December 2012.
-He held other key management positions with Marathon from 2006 through 2008, including Executive Vice President in charge of Marathon's worldwide upstream operations and Senior Vice President of business development.
+David E. Roberts, age 55, has served as a director since November 2011 and serves as Chair of the Finance Committee and as a member of the Organization and Compensation Committee.
+Mr. Roberts has served as President and CEO of Penn West Exploration, a Canadian oil and gas exploration and production company, since June 2013.
+He served as Executive Vice President and Chief Operating Officer of Marathon Oil Corporation, an independent upstream company with international operations in exploration and production, oil sands mining and integrated gas, from 2008 through December 2012.
+He held other key management positions with Marathon from 2006 through 2011, including Executive Vice President in charge of Marathon's worldwide upstream operations and Senior Vice President of business development.
 Prior to his time at Marathon, Mr. Roberts held leadership roles at BG Group, an integrated natural gas company, and served as advisor to the Vice Chairman of Chevron Corporation from 2001 to 2003.